 - Sign up for free to create an account with ZenLedger.

 - Import your transactions.
-It’s very easy – you can do it by selecting your exchange from the list, uploading CSV files or using API tool to auto-download your data.
+It’s very easy – you can do it by selecting your exchange from the list, uploading CSV files, or using an API tool to auto-download your data.

 - Get your tax forms.